 That discounted price because the copper isn’t gleaming or perfect

 is like a voice convincing you to bring yet another piece home.

-I know that voice well.
+And as you can see, I know that voice well.

 What do you think of this cute new addition to my copper collection?